carsondarrow/lis4381/README.md

 2. [A2 README.md](a2/README.md "My A2 README.md file")
     - Create Recipe App
-    - Switch from two activities from clicking "View Recipe"
+    - Screenshot of switching from two activities from clicking "View Recipe"
     - Provide screenshot 1 of Even or Odd program
     - Provide  screenshot 2 of Largest Number program
     - Provide screenshot 3 of Arrays and Loops program